-Theories that go beyond the SM (for instance supersymmetry (SUSY) and Higgs-multiplet models) typically require an extended Higgs sector.
+Theories that go beyond the SM (for instance SUSY and Higgs-multiplet models) typically require an extended Higgs sector.
 Such a non-minimal Higgs sector, although stringently constrained by the LHC run-1 data, is theoretically very attractive and a manifestation of new physics.
 If confirmed, it would shine light on the mechanism of EWSB dynamics.
 Therefore, it is particularly interesting and relevant to study models with extended Higgs sectors, such as doublet and/or singlet extensions of the SM.
 Meanwhile, it is important to assess all possibilities for other Higgs-like states that may have escaped detection at the run-1.
-Appealing models of our particular attention for such consideration in Part II are two-Higgs-doublet model (2HDM) and the next-to-supersymmetric SM (NMSSM).
+Appealing models of our particular attention for such consideration in Part II are the 2HDM and the NMSSM.
 The former is an especially simple extension beyond the SM, while the latter has the least fine-tuning problem in the framework of SUSY.

-In addition to likely representing a smoking gun for an extended Higgs sector, this discovery could also have far-reaching implications for our understanding of how Nature works at its most fundamental level, including connections with dark matter and other cosmological problems.
-In fact, apart from the big questions listed above, one of most outstanding failures of the SM is the lack of a candidate for dark matter (DM).
+In addition to likely representing a smoking gun for an extended Higgs sector, this discovery could also have far-reaching implications for our understanding of how Nature works at its most fundamental level, including connections with DM and other cosmological problems.
+In fact, apart from the big questions listed above, one of most outstanding failures of the SM is the lack of a candidate for DM.
 As of today the constitution of DM remains unknown.
 However, there are various strong evidences for the existence of DM from cosmological and astrophysical observations.
 To account for these hints, there are many candidates which have been proposed for DM in a variety of BSM theories.
 With protection by an extra discrete symmetry, a certain non-SM scalar boson (Higgs partner) could be a possible DM candidate.
-In Part III we will provide two typical examples of DM for illustration, the lightest neutralino supersymmetric DM and the Higgs-portal scalar DM in the singlet extension of the two-Higgs-doublet model.
+In Part III we will provide two typical examples of DM for illustration, the lightest neutralino supersymmetric DM and the Higgs-portal scalar DM in the singlet extension of the 2HDM.
 Beyond the SM the Higgs sector and DM sector may be intimately connected.
 If so, detecting signs of an extended Higgs sector could shine light on still hidden elements of the DM sector, and vice versa.
 Thus, it is also of interest to explore the implications of recent developments in hunting for (additional) Higgs bosons and detecting DM in the context of a particularly simple model.